-Neutrophilia without a left shift is sometimes present during attacks, even in the absence of infection.
+Neutrophilia is sometimes present during attacks, even in the absence of infection.
 It is probably caused by stress-induced demargination.
 It, together with abdominal pain and vomiting, can mimic appendicitis or pyelonephritis.
-Occasionally, increased serum amylase of salivary origin mimics pancreatitis.
+Occasionally, increased serum amylase, possibly of salivary origin, mimics pancreatitis.

 PHASE IV.
-The recovery phase begins when vomiting is over and the nausea begins to subside.
-It ends when the patient's appetite, tolerance for food, and vigor become normal.
+The recovery phase begins when vomiting and retching cease and the nausea subsides.
+It ends when the patient's appetite, tolerance for food, and vigor return to normal.
 Recovery tends to be prolonged when inadequate management of the episode permitted severe fluid and electrolyte deficits and marked weight loss.